cdlsol/seismic_act_cdmx/README.md

     --table=seismic24 \
     --csv_path=${CSV_PATH}

-*You can review the data in the DB by going to https://localhost:8080
+*You can review the data in the DB by going to your localhost.

 In order to run the query_seismic_data.py module, in charge of querying the DB and creating a map visualization, you need ro run the following command in terminal: